AdobeDocs/journey-optimizer-learn.en/help/channels/author-mms.md

 jira: KT-15444
 ---

-# Author an MMS messages
+# Author an MMS message

 Learn how to connect Journey Optimizer to an MMS service provider and how to create an MMS channel surface.